-Last Updated on 20th February 2024 by max2021
+Last Updated on 11th June 2024 by Dan

 If you’ve never come across it before, you may wonder ‘What does asbestos look like?’
 You may be thinking of different types of asbestos or where they can be found.
 If you ask yourself, ‘What is asbestos in walls?’
 ‘What does the asbestos roof look like?’
-‘How to identify asbestos?’ you’re in the right place.
+‘How to identify asbestos insulation?’ you’re in the right place.

-Asbestos materials can be difficult to identify as it’s often mixed in with other materials.
+Asbestos fibre materials can be difficult to identify as it’s often mixed in with other materials.
 It is very dangerous and there are many asbestos related diseases and that is why identifying asbestos is crucial.

 But some very common materials are known to contain asbestos and some common places you will find it which we will show you in this article.